Tips for Teaching Multiple Delivery Courses with Remote Learners

 TIP 6 - Engage through Annotation

-- Use the whiteboard found in either Zoom to encourage engagement.
+- Use the whiteboard found in Zoom to encourage engagement.
 It’s especially useful for brainstorming and sharing ideas.

 TIP 7 - Facilitate Small Group Discussions